 The ENST faculty strongly encourage completion of ALL of the core requirements of the major by the end of year three.

-The Senior Seminar (ENST-495) must be completed during the fall semester.
-Honors candidates will dedicate one additional course credit to their thesis research during both the fall and spring semesters (ENST-498 and 499), or alternatively two course credits during their spring semester.
+The Senior Seminar (ENST-495) must be completed by ALL majors, including thesis writers, during the fall semester.
+Additionally, honors candidates will dedicate two course credits to their thesis research; typically, one course in the fall semester (ENST-498) and one course in the spring (ENST-499).
+In some cases, a double course can be taken in the spring semester (ENST-499D).
 Additional electives are encouraged during this year.

 - ENST-120: The Resilient (?)
 Earth: An Introduction to Environmental Studies

-- ENST-252 or 260: Environmental Policy (Note that neither the Environmental Policy requirement nor the eleven course requirement apply to students graduating before 2021.)
+- Environmental Policy (ENST-260) *Note that the Environmental Policy and eleven-course requirement do not apply to students graduating prior to 2021.

 Category I Electives: Natural Sciences